Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

 \subsection{The list of all the elliptic fibrations}

-The transcendental lattice of $X_{5,5}$ is known to be $T_X\simeq U(5)\oplus U(5)$, see e.g. \cite{GSarti}.
+The transcendental lattice of $X_{5,5}$ is known to be $T_X\simeq U\oplus U(5)$, see e.g. \cite{GSarti}.
 This allows to apply the Nishiyama method in order to classify (at least lattice theoretically) the elliptic fibrations on $X_{5,5}$.
 This method is studied and applied in several papers, and we do not intend to describe it in details.
 Here we just observe that we can apply the method using $A_4\oplus A_4$ as the lattice $T$, so that $T$ is a negative-definite lattice with the same discriminant form as the one of the transcendental lattice $T_X$ and whose rank is $\rk(T) = \rk(T_X) + 4$.
 Then one has to find the primitive embeddings of $A_4\oplus A_4$ in the Niemeier lattice up to isometries, and this can be done by embedding $T$ into the root lattice of the Niemeier lattices.
-The list of the Niemeier lattices and the possible embeddings of root lattices in Niemeier lattices up to the Weil group can be found in \cite{Nish}.
-In particular one has that $A_4$ embeds primitively in a unique way (up to the action of the Weil group) in $A_n$ for $n>4$, in $D_m$ for $m>4$, in $E_h$ for $h=6,7,8$, see \cite[Lemmas 4.2 and 4.3]{Nish}.
+The list of the Niemeier lattices and the possible embeddings of root lattices in Niemeier lattices up to the Weyl group can be found in \cite{Nish} (see also \cite{Nie}).
+In particular one has that $A_4$ embeds primitively in a unique way (up to the action of the Weyl group) in $A_n$ for $n>4$, in $D_m$ for $m>4$, in $E_h$ for $h=6,7,8$, see \cite[Lemmas 4.2 and 4.3]{Nish}.
 On the other hand $A_4\oplus A_4$ has a primitive embedding in $A_n$ for $n\geq 9$, in $D_m$ for $m\geq 10$, and has no primitive embeddings in $E_h$ for $h=6,7,8$, see \cite[Lemma 4.5]{Nish}.
 All these primitive embeddings are unique with the exception of $A_4\oplus A_4\hookrightarrow D_{10}$, for which there are two possible primitive embeddings, see \cite[Page 325, just before Step 3]{Nish}.
-The orthogonal of the embedded copy of $A_4\oplus A_4$ in the root lattice of each Niemeier lattices is a lattice $L$ which can be computed by \cite[Corollary 4.4]{Nish} and which encodes information about both the reducible fibers and the rank of the Mordell--Weil group of the elliptic fibrations.
-In particular the root lattice of $L$ is the lattice spanned by the irreducible components of the reducible fibers.
-More precise information on the sections can be obtained by a deeper analysis of these embeddings, but this is out of our interest.
+The orthogonal complement of the embedded copy of $A_4\oplus A_4$ in the root lattice of each Niemeier lattices is a lattice $L$ which can be computed by \cite[Corollary 4.4]{Nish} and which encodes information about both the reducible fibers and the rank of the Mordell--Weil group of the elliptic fibrations.
+In particular the root lattice of $L$ is the lattice spanned by the irreducible components of the reducible fibers orthogonal to the zero section.
+More precise information on the sections can be obtained by a deeper analysis of these embeddings, but this is outside the scope of this paper.
+So in the following list we give the root lattice of the Niemeier lattice that we are considering, the embeddings of $A_4\oplus A_4$ in this root lattice, the root lattices of the orthogonal complement, and in the last two columns the properties of the associated elliptic fibration.
+This gives the complete list of the types of elliptic fibrations on $X_{5,5}$ :